 Here is a list of préfectures across France.

 Generally speaking, smaller city prefectures are better, or rather less painful than big city préfectures.
 I think this may have to do with the fact that bigger cities have a bigger influx of foreigners, which

 - Try to make an appointment online or by phone.

 - If you have to go to the préfecture without an appointment, check the website hours for walk-ins.
 Some préfectures are closed on certain days and or only accept walk-ins during certain hours.

 - If you plan to walk-in without an appointment, do you need to get there early?
 At some prefectures, people queue up the night before.
-Do a drive by or walk by your prefecture to get a feel for what the lines look like in advance.
-If you see hundreds of people standing outside, than you know you may have an issue and need to get there early to line up.
+Do a drive-by or walk by your prefecture to get a feel for what the lines look like in advance.
+If you see hundreds of people standing outside then you know you may have an issue and need to get there early to line up.

 - Be prepared to wait even when you have an appointment.

 - Be Vewy, Vewy patient. *Elmer Fudd voice*

 - Some prefectures call out your name when it is your turn.
 Listen carefully because the way French people say your name may not sound like your name to you.
 I’ve seen many people waiting for their name to be called only to realize that a clerk came out and butchered their name.
 For example, the last name “POWER” will be pronounced “POE-WAH” in French.
 “THOMAS” will be pronounced “TOE-MAW” in French.